 If any of these statements apply to you, then admitting that, even to yourself, isn’t easy.
 However, it is vital to do this.
 To lead a full, happy, and successful life, then it is important that you recognise where your mindset is holding you back.
 The first step in this is in simply admitting how you feel.
 Only from acknowledging these feelings will you be able to continue to change your mindset and improve your money story.

 Ready to change your mindset for good?
-Try my Money Mindset quiz and start improving your mindset today.
+Download Change Your Money Story now to start improving your mindset today.

 I am Eileen, Your Money Sorted coach, working with UK based women helping them to become financially empowered.
 Being calm, confident and in control of their finances, allows them to concentrate on the things that are important to them.
 Previous clients feel that they can spend more quality time with family, friends and having fun.
 That has to be a great thing doesn’t it?